gcomte/gcomte.github.io/lightning-timeline.md

 </style>

-⚡ Timline of the Lightning Network ⚡
+⚡ Timeline of the Lightning Network ⚡
 ===

 <!-- timeline container -->